 We did the Essentials tour last year and this time, we joined the Costa Rica Monkey Tours Coast to Coast tour.
 This itinerary takes you to San Jose, Tortuguero, Arenal, Poas, Monteverde, Playa Samara and Manuel Antonio in 11 days.

-If you are the kind of traveler who prefers to go with a tour company, wants a full time guide and doesn’t want to spend hours planning your trip, then this is the best option for your Costa Rica trip.
+If you are the kind of traveler who prefers to go with a tour company, wants a full time guide (read our post on why you should or shouldn’t book a guided tour) and doesn’t want to spend hours planning your trip, then this is the best option for your Costa Rica trip.
 Read on to see what this tour is like!

 Costa Rica Monkey Tours: Coast to Coast Tour